 Guide to Renting a Camper in Iceland

-Not sure how to pick an Iceland camper rental or where to go once you have one?
-Not sure on the rules of the road or the best ways to plan an Iceland camper rental trip?
-We have you covered with our full, extensive guide to renting a camper in Iceland.
+Not sure how to pick an Iceland campervan rental or where to go once you have one?
+Not sure about the rules of the road or the best ways to plan an Iceland camper rental trip?
+We have you covered with our full, extensive guide to renting a campervan in Iceland.

 When you’re renting a camper in Iceland, the whole island opens up to you.
 You can travel anywhere you want, whenever, and you’re not tied down to a tour group or a hotel address.
 You can drive to some of the most popular stops around the country, set up camp, and then enjoy yourself amid all the spectacular views and vistas, without having to hurry back to your hotel at the end of the evening.

-If you value freedom and flexibility when travelling, there’s no other way to go than an Iceland camper.
+If you value freedom and flexibility when travelling, there’s no other way to go than an Iceland campervan.

 Think about it.
 Renting a car and booking every single night in a hotel can be costly.
-When you combine your transportation costs with your accommodations costs by renting a camper van, you can save a tremendous amount — leaving you more room in your budget for fun.
+When you combine your transportation costs with your accommodation costs by renting a campervan, you can save a tremendous amount — leaving you more room in your budget for fun.

 Soaring mountains, black sand beaches, plummeting waterfalls — there are so many beautiful, natural wonders to see in Iceland.
 But can you really appreciate the full extent of Iceland’s natural beauty if you’re forced back to your hotel every night?

-The best time to travel with a camper in Iceland
+The Best Time to Travel with a Campervan in Iceland

 We always recommend summer as the best time to travel by camper in Iceland.
 There are a few reasons for this, but primarily, it all comes down to the weather.
 Weather in Iceland can be very fickle and a lot of our visitors don’t always prepare for the colder weather as they should.
 Visiting in the summer just about guarantees warmer temperatures (at least warm by Iceland standards!) and you’ll have the chance to see Iceland’s midnight sun, that magical brief moment in the summer when you’re actually able to see the sun at midnight!